Ceezer receives 4.2 million euros

 The start-up operates a B2B marketplace for CO2 certificates.
 The money comes from Carbon Removal Partners and Norrsken VC, among others.

-Magnus Drewelies founded Ceezer 2021.
-Via the Ceezer platform, companies should be able to find climate protection projects and compare their prices and quality characteristics there.
+Magnus Drewelies founded Ceezer in 2021.
+Companies can use the Ceezer platform to find climate protection projects and compare their prices and quality features.
 The companies can buy the emission certificates from the project developers.
-This should make it easier for companies to compensate for unavoidable CO2 emissions.
-This is especially interesting for companies that have committed to reducing their emissions, the company said.
+This should make it easier for companies to offset unavoidable CO2 emissions.
+According to the company, this is particularly interesting for companies that have committed to reducing their emissions.

-Back in April, the startup closed a pre-seed funding round and received a seven-figure sum.
-"We are very excited to be working with two of the most exciting investors in the climate space alongside our existing investor Picus Capital.
-This is a perfect set-up to secure our place in the fledgling climatetech ecosystem," says CEO Drewelies.
+The start-up closed a pre-seed financing round back in April and received a seven-figure sum.
+"We are delighted to be working with two of the most exciting investors in the climate sector alongside our existing investor Picus Capital.
+This is a perfect set-up to secure our place in the still young climatetech ecosystem," says CEO Drewelies.

 Newsletter